k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 TDM equips your QA and development teams with cutting-edge AI-driven synthetic data generation, transforming test data creation from manual rule-based scripts into intelligent automation:

-- **AI-First Data Synthesis**: TDM seamlessly integrates with AI models to train on your existing data schema and generate realistic, production-grade synthetic entities — all within the platform.
+- **SDG (Synthetic Data Generation) based on AI**: TDM seamlessly integrates with AI models to train on the existing data schema and generate realistic, production-grade synthetic entities — all within the platform.
-- **One-Click AI Workflows**: Select a Business Entity, choose your training model, specify the data volume, and launch a “generate new data” task.
+- **AI Workflows with One Click**: Select a Business Entity, choose your training model, specify the data volume, and launch a “generate new data” task.
 The system handles model selection, data ingestion into Fabric, and optionally loads the data directly into test environments.
 - **Robust Implementation Controls**: Easily configure AI endpoints using global settings — such as AI_DB_INTERFACE, AI_ENVIRONMENT and AI_EXECUTION — allowing teams to customize connectivity, environments, and cleanup protocols.
 - **Hybrid, Business-Ready Approach**: Choose between rule-based or AI-based generation for each scenario, which is an ideal approach for use cases ranging from edge-case testing to large-scale synthetic data population.
 - **Seamless Integration & Compliance**: Generated entities include built-in support for sequence IDs, LUI mapping, and referential integrity.
 All data is cataloged in Fabric and masked as required.